-Portfolio income may be either business or nonbusiness income.
+Portfolio income listed on federal return schedules may be either business or nonbusiness income.

-For purposes of pass-through entities, generally, portfolio income includes all gross income, other than income derived in the ordinary course of a trade or business and Utah nonbusiness income taxable on the Utah return of a pass-through entity taxpayer.
+For Utah purposes, business portfolio income (portfolio income that is business income) is apportionable income.
+Nonbusiness portfolio income includes gross income, other than income derived in the ordinary course of a trade or business.

-Portfolio income may include:
+Nonbusiness portfolio income may include:

-- interest;

-- dividends;

-- royalties;

-- income from the disposition of property that produces income of a type defined as portfolio income;

-- income from the disposition of property held for investment; and

-income from a real estate investment trust, a regulated investment company, a real estate mortgage investment conduit, a common trust fund, a controlled foreign corporation, a qualified electing fund, or a cooperative.
+- Interest - Dividends - Royalties - Income from the disposition of property that produces income of a type defined as portfolio income. - Income from the disposition of property held for investment and not used in the trade or business. - Income from a real estate investment trust, a regulated investment company, a real estate mortgage investment conduit, a common trust fund, a qualified electing fund, or a cooperative.